madelson/DistributedLock/docs/DistributedLock.MongoDB.md

 3. **Release**: Deletes the lock document when disposed.
 4. **Expiry**: Locks automatically expire if not extended, allowing recovery from crashed processes.

 MongoDB locks can be constructed with an `IMongoDatabase` and an optional collection name.
-If no collection name is specified, locks will be stored in a collection named `"DistributedLocks"`.
+If no collection name is specified, locks will be stored in a collection named `"distributed.locks"`.
 The collection will automatically have an index created on the `expiresAt` field for efficient queries.

 When using the provider pattern, you can create multiple locks with different names from the same provider: